panther-labs/panther-analysis/README.md

 ---

-This repository contains open-source [Panther](https://github.com/panther-labs/panther) policies and rules along with a CLI tool for testing and packaging.
+This repository contains open-source [Panther](https://github.com/panther-labs/panther) policies and rules.

 During the initial deployment of Panther, all of the policies and rules published here are uploaded.
 This provides a set of out-of-the-box policies and rules to establish a strong detection baseline.
 See the [Panther documentation](https://docs.runpanther.io/quick-start) for how to override this default behavior if desired.

 ## Analysis with Policies and Rules

-Within the `analysis` directory, you will find a collection of rules and policies.
+Within this repository, you will find a collection of rules and policies.
 Policies define the compliant and secure state of a cloud Resource, whereas Rules perform analysis on log data.
 These can be used in conjunction to ensure a cloud environment is configured securely, as well as detect possible malicious activity.

 ### Standards